CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Attack.md

 5. Import the text files

 !!! experiment "Data Sources"
-    The MITRE ATTACK csv and text files are available in https://github.com/CyberSecAI/CyberSecAI.github.io/tree/main/data/Notebook_Attack
+    The MITRE ATTACK csv and text files, and script to convert, are available in https://github.com/CyberSecAI/CyberSecAI.github.io/tree/main/data/Notebook_Attack